tatuylonen/wiktextract/docs/new_extractor_guide.md

 ## Choose which namespaces to use from dump file

 MediWiki pages are grouped in collections called "[namespaces](https://www.mediawiki.org/wiki/Help:Namespaces)".
-By default, "Main", "Template", "Module" namespaces are used.
+By default, "Main", "Template", "Module" namespaces are used, their corresponding ids are `0`, `10`, `828`.
+"Main" namespace contains word pages, "Module" namespace contain Lua code used in templates.
 If pages in other namespaces are needed, they should be added in a `config.json` file.
 For example, [here](https://github.com/tatuylonen/wiktextract/blob/master/src/wiktextract/data/fr/config.json) is the JSON file for French Wiktionary.
 All namespace names and ids can be found at the start of [dump file](https://dumps.wikimedia.org/backup-index.html)("*-pages-articles.xml.bz2" file).
 You may need to update the [namespace data file](https://github.com/tatuylonen/wikitextprocessor/tree/main/src/wikitextprocessor/data) in wikitextprocessor package, these files should be updated using this [script](https://github.com/tatuylonen/wikitextprocessor/blob/main/tools/get_namespaces.py).

 ## Pre-expand section templates